Lumminal/SS14-Design-Docs-Lumminal/Shadowling.md

 ### Post Hatch

 ### Enthrall
-The most basic ability of the Sling.
+The most basic ability of the Shadowling.
 It is the ability that converts people to their side.

 ### Glare
 Single target stun ability that can work at any distance.
 The closer it is activated to the Shadowling, the more effective it will be.
 For example, if the target is on the end of the screen, then there's gonna be delay and a small amount of stun.
 If the target is next to the Shadowling, then the stun will take effect immediately and the target will also be muted.